YetAnotherModder/Fallout-4-VR-Mantella-Mod/README.md

 Credits :
 TommInfinite for SUP F4SE
-Kinggath for parts of the ListenerScript ArtFromTheMachine, Pendrokar, Leidtier, swwu, Leidtier, Mahe, teddybear082, Haurrus, SiftingSands, giamel, Pathos for Mantella
+Kinggath for parts of the ListenerScript ArtFromTheMachine, Pendrokar, Leidtier, swwu, slavkovsky77, Mahe, teddybear082, Haurrus, SiftingSands, giamel, Pathos for Mantella